Local and non-local $p$-energies on metric measure spaces: Two oscillation inequalities

 \section{Two oscillation inequalities}

-Throughout this section, we always assume that $(\mathcal{E}^{(J)},\mathcal{F}^{(J)})$ is a non-local regular $p$-energy associated with $\Upsilon$.
+Throughout this section, we always assume that \ref{eq_VD} holds and that $(\mathcal{E}^{(J)},\mathcal{F}^{(J)})$ is a non-local regular $p$-energy given by a kernel $K^{(J)}$ satisfying \ref{eq_UPR}, \ref{eq_KJ_tail}, \ref{eq_PIJ}, \hyperlink{eq_CSJ_weak}{$\text{CS}^{(J)}_{\text{weak}}(\Upsilon)$}.
 The main results of this section are the following interior and boundary oscillation inequalities, which will play an important role in Section \ref{sec_CS2CE_J}.